lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 *Remarks:*

 * **Always use a prompt**, even there is no output provided for the shown command.
-* All code blocks should use long parameter names, if available.
+* All code blocks should use long parameter names (e.g. Slurm parameters), if available.
 * All code blocks which specify some general command templates, e.g. containing `<` and `>` (see [Placeholders](#mark-placeholders)), should use `bash` for the code block.
 Additionally, an example invocation, perhaps with output, should be given with the normal `console` code block.